najeebweeranbangsa/reddit-comment-thread/README.md

-# OrangeHRM Comment Thread Component
+# OrangeHRM Assesment Thread Component

 This repository contains a React-based Reddit-like comment thread component, developed for the OrangeHRM Skill Assessment.
 The component allows users to input comments, display them in a nested thread, upvote/downvote comments, and reply to any comment.